g-adopt/tutorials/README.md

 5. Run the desired tutorial.
 Colab may warn that the notebooks are not from Google, you should dismiss this warning.

+Thanks to [Francesco Ballerin](https://www.francescoballarin.it) and his [FEM on Colab](https://fem-on-colab.github.io) package for making [Firedrake](https://firedrakeproject.org) run seamlessly on Colab.